openfoodfacts/openfoodfacts-infrastructure/docs/zfs-overview.md

 * [`zdb`](https://openzfs.github.io/openzfs-docs/man/master/8/zdb.8.html) is also worth knowing (`zdb -s <poolname>` for example)

+## Some Fine-Tuning

+We use compression on a lot of our datasets (`compression=on`).

+You can set `primarycache=metadata` for volumes with large number of files, that are not critical to read fast. (eg. Images on off container, or backups from other servers).

+In [Munin](./munin.md) `ZFS ARC - Hit ratio`  the `ZFS Arc Efficiency` gives you an idea of how well ZFS caching is performing.

 ## Proxmox

 Proxmox uses ZFS to replicate containers and VMs between servers.
 It also use it to backup data.

+Note: we progressively abandon Proxmox ZFS replication in favor of using sanoid/syncoid.

 ## Using sanoid